What you need to know

 The specific pay depends on factors such as level of experience, education and training, geographic location, and specific industry.

-Employment of all biochemists and biophysicists, including geneticists, is projected to grow 6 percent from 2018 to 2028, about as fast as the average for all occupations.
+Employment of biochemists and biophysicists is projected to grow 4 percent from 2019 to 2029, about as fast as the average for all occupations.

 Given the abundance of information coming from the Human Genome Project, opportunities in the field of molecular genetics will continue to expand.
 As genetic testing becomes more commonplace, more molecular geneticists will be needed to conduct and evaluate tests and their results.